Is there an ideal time to meditate?

 5 Reasons to Meditate in the Morning

-First, it’s helpful to meditate when the machinery of your mind hasn’t ramped up yet.
+1. It’s helpful to meditate when the machinery of your mind hasn’t ramped up yet.
 When you wake up, your brain is still quiet.
 It may start to tick over, but if you start meditating soon after you get up, you are going to benefit from the natural quiet that comes with a good night of sleep.

-Second, it’s good to focus your awareness in the morning before you do anything else.
+2. It’s good to focus your awareness in the morning before you do anything else.
 Your are going to be exercising your attention all day making choices, consuming information, bringing order to your world.
 You use your awareness all day to do that.

 Why not prime the pumps first.
 Meditation is to your mind what yoga or exercise is to your body.